ioannis12/MODIP_PAPEI/README.md

 # MODIP_PAPEI
-reports and raw data for the MOODIP office in the university of Piraeus
+reports and raw data for the MODIP office in the university of Piraeus